MOA-CODES/FCS/Readme.md

         •	Divides the text into indexes of each new line
         •	If the number of indexes according to “ “ in the current row is not 8 throws an invalid syntax eror
         •	Gets specific data from an text and places it into an object that stores accordingly to data fields in the fcs_M table.

         •	If a specific data, is null, undefined or ‘’, returns a text to explaining to provide the specific data.
+        •	Returns the object created

+    TransactionValidator
+        •	Validates a transaction based of:
+        •	 the length transaction
+        •	Availability of the needed fields of a transaction
+        •	The length and content of the customer object within the transaction
+        •	The length and content of the PaymentEntity object within the transaction .
+        •	If all are valid returns true

+	ComputeTransaction
+        •	Destructures a transaction and searches for a Fee configuration spec that matches a transaction
+        •	If none are found sends a not found error
+        •	If one is found, creates an object and attaches appliedfeeid, appliedfeevalue, chargedamount and settlementamount to it
+        •	Appliedfeeid is the fee id of the fee configuration spec found
+        •	 Appliedfeevalue is passed to calculate fee with paramers amount, feetype and fee value to calculate the fee
+        •	Chargedamount is amount if bearsfee is false, but if true chargedamount is amount + appliedfeevalue
+        •	SettlementAmount is chargedamount - appliedfee

+    CalculateFee
+        •	If fee type is flat, applied fee is fee value
+        •	If fee type is perc, applied fee is (fee value /100) * amount
+        •	If fee type is flat_perc, applied fee is fee value  + ((fee value /100) * amount)

 How to start the Project